 Computers occasionally crash and hang as they are used and updated.
-Windows gives a blue screen of deach (BSOD) if it detects a hardware fault.
-Otherwise, only the faulting application will crash or hang.
-Most of the people don’t understand why their computer or applications are crashing.
+Windows gives a Blue Screen of Death (BSoD) if it detects a hardware fault.
+Otherwise, only the faulty application will crash or hang.
+Most people don’t understand why their computers or applications are crashing.

-In this article, we will discuss two types of PC crashes, those that result in Blue Screen of Deach and Application freezing, hanging and not responding.
-We will also see how we can troubleshoot these errors.
+In this article, we will discuss two types of PC crashes, those that result in a BSoD and where an application or a program crashes or freezes.

 Blue Screen Of Death

-The critical errors, usually if they are related to hardware, will result in a Blue Screen of Death.
-You can check which application, process or service caused the blue screen error using the mini-dump file saved in the Windows folder.
+The critical errors, usually if they are related to the hardware, will result in a Blue Screen of Death.
+You can check which application, process, or service caused the blue screen error using the mini-dump file saved in the Windows folder.

 Normally, we will not understand the dump file in its raw form.
-The following software can help a user understand what Blue Screen of Death is about and move on to a solution.
+However, the following software can help a user understand what Blue Screen of Death is about and move on to a solution.

 Through Task Manager

 If you are using an application or software whose window starts showing that the program is not responding, you should investigate it manually instead of closing it and then restarting the app.
 You can analyze the freezing app by using the steps given below: